GLOSSARY OF INSURANCE TERMS

 Ocean Marine – coverage for ocean and inland water transportation exposures; goods or cargoes; ships or hulls; earnings; and liability.

-Officer – a president, vice-president, treasurer, actuary, secretary, controller and any other person who performs for the company functions corresponding to those performed by the foregoing officers.
+Officer – a president, vice-president, treasurer, actuary, secretary, controller and any other person who performs for the company functions corresponding to those performed the foregoing officers.

 Option – an agreement giving the buyer the right to buy or receive, sell or deliver, enter into, extend or terminate, or effect a cash settlement based on the actual or expected price, level, performance or value of one or more Underlying Interests.